Please note that Tapas no longer supports Internet Explorer.

 “Alright.
 Maybe you’re right and we can jump… what are you doing?”

-Franziska had taken out the black and white sphere and crashed it against a rock.
+Franziska took the black and white sphere out of the backpack and crashed it against a rock.
 A thick and dark smoke emerged and the wind gently carried it away as it expanded.

 “That way, Rosario will know where we are,” she said.
 “The wind is going from west to east,” she pointed from the valley towards the Highland, “she’s not too far from here, she’ll see the signal and come wait for us outside of the ravine.”